Search Arizona Arrests & Criminal Records for Free: All Counties in AZ

 Yuma Arizona 85364

-How To Run a Statewide Criminal Record Search in Arizona Through the AZ Judicial Branch
+How To Run a Statewide Criminal Record Search via the Arizona Judicial Branch

 Arizona’s Judicial Branch maintains an online search portal for the public to locate court records generated within the state.
 Currently 177 of the state’s 184 courts participate in the only records program.